I stumbled upon this NPR audio about another ride-hail service started in a rural Ohio town.

 - A ride-hail company that WANTS to provide the much needed service of getting people without cars (or who don’t want to drive) to their destination, in a TIMELY manner, despite Atlanta’s notorious traffic issues, instead of being solely focused on growth of the company and its investors.

-- Imagine further that Drivers have the opportunity to acquire their own passengers AND stake their own territories.
+- Imagine further that Drivers have the opportunity to acquire their own riders AND stake their own territories.
+No more picking up strangers!

-So instead of driving off to anywhere in the metro ATL with the app on while waiting for a ping, as a Flexx Driver, you could have an appointed time to pickup Passenger A and later, you have another booking to pickup Passenger B, and so forth.
+So instead of driving off to anywhere in the metro ATL with the app on while waiting for a ping, as a TRYP Driver, you could have an appointed time to pickup Rider A and later, you have another booking to pickup Rider B, and so forth.
 Just IMAGINE . . .

-Drivers could be acquiring new Passengers from anywhere and help those new Passengers download the passenger app and schedule their first ride.
+Drivers could be acquiring new riders from anywhere and help those new riders download the Rider app and schedule their first ride.

 And if the Driver is truly THINKING, the math is pretty simple and earning what a Driver needs, wants and deserves would be easily achievable — without chasing surges, and ignoring or cancelling Pools for the Cancellation Fee.